 Because of the presence of triterpenoid saponins, such as

 saponarioside A, B (major) and C, it is, like solanine and digitoxin which are also saponins which are poisonous, destroying red blood cells.
 Saponins generally are usually highly polar molecules.
-Soapwort contains triterpenoid saponins called saponariosides (sometimes called Gypsogenin Saponins presumably from their first identification in Gypsophila species?), specifically eleven of them labelled as saponariosides C to M. All act to lower surface tension and will haemolyse blood cells.
+Soapwort contains triterpenoid saponins called saponariosides (sometimes called Gypsogenin Saponins presumably from their first identification in Gypsophila species?), specifically eleven of them labelled as saponariosides C to M inclusive.
+All act to lower surface tension and will haemolyse blood cells.
 Unfortunately the author cannot find a single structural formulae for any of these thirteen Saponariosides!

 It has been determined that the maximum safe intake of the plant Soapwort is 100mg/day.
 Saponins are toxic.

 The seeds of Soapwort contain Saporin which is a protein called a ribosome inactivating protein (appropriately acronymed to 'RIP').
 It inhibits protein synthesis within cells.
-RIPs are some of the most toxic molecules known and amongst their clan are such notorious molecules as
+RIPs are some of the most toxic molecules known - amongst their clan are such notorious molecules as

 Bouncing Bett is a double-flowered version of Soapwort, and is more likely to be found in a garden setting than is Soapwort.